zhangjing1997/IV_Detection/README.md

 # Locating Veins on Infrared(Gray) Images for IV Insertion with Two Approaches - Segementation(U-Net) | Detection(YOLO)

-This project is an self-implemented submodule of Robotic IV Insertion Project affiliated with a Duke Medical Lab, which has the similar idea as a paper Visual Vein-Finding for Robotics IV Insertion by R. D. Brewer and J. K. Salisbury.
+This project serves as a frontend module of the Robotic IV Insertion Project maintained by Jing Zhang, under the supervision of a PHD student Guangshen Ma and a professor Dr. Daniel Buckland from Duke University, which has the similar idea as a paper Visual Vein-Finding for Robotics IV Insertion by R. D. Brewer and J. K. Salisbury.

 Genereally speaking, a fast and automated algorithm to find the precise vein edges on the captured infrared images can help suggest insertion points(region) for a human or robotic practitioner.

+Most of the implementation is based on [UNet](https://github.com/milesial/Pytorch-UNet) and [YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3), which are to locate veins from two perspectives: the former one is to segment out the target vein region, which is like pixel-wise classification; the later one is to put a rectangular bounding box around the target vein region.

 The images look like the following one because the deoxygenated haemoglobin in veins absorb infrared light more than surrounding tissues, which makes the veins appear as dark on a lighter background.